-An FBI report from September 2004 referenced information from an ATF source, a drug dealer named Willie Gaddy, who was alleging Watts would extort bribe payments from him in order to allow him to continue drug trafficking activity at the Ida B. Wells housing complex.
-(CSOF ¶¶ 15; 17-18).
+An FBI report from September 2004 referenced information from an ATF source, a drug dealer, who was alleging Watts would extort bribe payments from him in order to allow him to continue drug trafficking activity at the Ida B. Wells housing complex.
+(CSOF ¶¶13; 16).
 Two other drug dealers at Ida B. Wells, Wilbert Moore and Ben Baker, also began cooperating in the first year of the joint investigation.
-(CSOF ¶¶ 26-30; 32-34).
+(CSOF ¶¶ 24-28; 30-32).
+Ben Baker made allegations against Watts after he was arrested in March 2005.
+(CSOF ¶ 30).

 In May 2005, the Cook County State's Attorney's Office ("CCSAO") was made aware of the allegations against Watts.
-(CSOF ¶¶ 33-34).
-At that time, Assistant State's Attorney ("ASA") David Navarro met with Ben Baker, Baker's wife Clarissa Glenn, Baker's attorney, and two IAD police officers to discuss Baker's allegations against Watts.
-(Id.)
-In a criminal proceeding against Baker, discovery was conducted relating to Baker's allegations against Watts, which included the trial judge's in-camera inspection of documents related to the joint investigation.
-(CSOF ¶¶ 37-38).
-Following the in-camera review, the judge released to prosecutors and Baker's attorney documents that included reports from the ATF and IAD and referenced the allegations made by Baker, Gaddy, and Moore.
-(CSOF ¶¶ 38-39).
-Notwithstanding the allegations against Watts, the CCSAO chose to go forward with the prosecutions of Plaintiff in 2004-05 and 2006-07 rather than prosecute Watts.
-(CSOF ¶40).
+(CSOF ¶¶ 32; 36-37).
+At that time, Assistant State's Attorney ("ASA") David Navarro met with Baker, Baker's wife Clarissa Glenn, Baker's attorney, and two IAD police officers to discuss Baker's allegations against Watts.
+(CSOF ¶31).
+Notwithstanding the allegations against Watts, the CCSAO proceeded with the prosecution of Baker following his 2005 arrest (as well as the 2009 prosecutions of Plaintiffs); the CCSAO never filed charges against Watts or any members of his tactical team.
+(CSOF ¶38).

 As of February 2006, the FBI reported the joint investigation had been unable to substantiate or corroborate the allegations against Watts.
-(CSOF ¶41).
-AUSA Gayle Littleton advised at that time the USAO would decline prosecution because of "the parallel SAO prosecution and because the case lacked federal prosecutive merit."
-(CSOF ¶42).
+(CSOF ¶39).
+Assistant United States Attorney ("AUSA") Gayle Littleton advised at that time the USAO would decline prosecution because of "the parallel SAO prosecution and because the case lacked federal prosecutive merit."
+(CSOF ¶40).
 The federal government closed its investigation.
-(CSOF ¶¶ 42; 48).
+(CSOF ¶¶ 40; 46).
 Notwithstanding this development, IAD did not stop investigating.
-(CSOF ¶¶ 44-47).
+(CSOF ¶¶ 42-45).
 IAD Chief Debra Kirby reopened an IAD investigation of Clarissa Glenn's allegations of misconduct against Watts.
-(CSOF ¶45).
+(CSOF ¶43).
 Kirby instructed IAD Sgt.
 Joe Barnes to bring the additional information to the FBI, which he did in or about November 2006.
-(CSOF ¶¶ 45-46).
+(CSOF ¶¶ 43-44).
 In December 2006, the USAO determined the case against Watts was prosecutable "if additional evidence could be developed" and reopened the federal government's joint investigation with IAD on January 18, 2007.
-(CSOF ¶49).
+(CSOF ¶47).

-The reopened investigation included significant investigatory resources and techniques including Title III wiretaps, consensual overhears, use of confidential human sources, pen registers, covert surveillance, and money rips, among other tactics.
-(CSOF ¶54).
+The reopened investigation included the use of significant investigatory resources and techniques including Title III wiretaps, consensual overhears, use of confidential human sources, pen registers, covert surveillance, and money rips, among other tactics.
+(CSOF ¶52).
 In late 2007 into early 2008, the joint FBI/IAD investigation developed evidence that Mohammed accepted bribes from federal confidential informants ("CI") to allow drug operations to continue.
-(CSOF ¶¶ 54-56).
+(CSOF ¶¶ 52-54).
 The evidence was presented to the USAO, but it declined to prosecute at that time because there was insufficient evidence to convict Watts.
-(CSOF ¶55).
+(CSOF ¶53).
 Other operations and scenarios were conducted in an attempt to develop evidence for the USAO to bring charges, but they were deemed unsuccessful by the USAO to support charges against Watts.
-(CSOF ¶¶ 56-57).
+(CSOF ¶¶ 54-55).

 On November 21, 2011, an operation successfully recorded Watts and Mohammed stealing suspected drug proceeds (really, government funds) from an FBI CI.
-(CSOF ¶58).
+(CSOF ¶56).
 Additional operations and interviews were conducted to further investigate whether other members of the tactical team were corrupt, with negative results.
-(CSOF ¶¶ 59-60).
+(CSOF ¶¶ 57-58).
 As a result of the joint FBI/IAD criminal investigation, Watts and Mohammed resigned from CPD and were criminally charged, prosecuted, and convicted.
-(CSOF ¶61; City Answer ¶¶ 103-05).
+(CSOF ¶59; City Answer, Dkt. #42 ¶¶ 61-63).